Limiting mixed Hodge structures associated to I-surfaces with simple elliptic singularities

 and (iv) is a consequence of the associated long exact cohomology sequence. \end{proof}

 As for the weight filtration, it is determined by the Mayer-Vietoris spectral sequence for $H^2(X_0;\Zee)$, which has $E_1$ page

 (all coefficients $\Zee$).
 Here we use the fact that the $Z_i$ are del Pezzo surfaces and hence $H^1(Z_i;\Zee) = H^3(Z_i;\Zee)= 0$.
 This spectral sequence degenerates at $E_2$.
-In fact, using the notation from \S\ref{ssect21}, the spectral sequence simplifies to the long exact sequence on cohomology coming from
+In fact, the spectral sequence simplifies to the long exact sequence on cohomology coming from

 Clearly the map $H^0(\hY)\oplus \bigoplus_iH^0(Z_i) \to\bigoplus_iH^0(D_i)$ is surjective.
 The maps $H^2(Z_i;\Zee) \to H^2(D_i;\Zee)$ are surjective, since there exists a divisor in $Z_i$ (for example an exceptional curve) which has intersection number one with $D_i$.
 Thus we obtain: